grantjw/text_analysis_proj/eda_fold1/README.md

 * Conduct data cleaning/exploratory data Analysis(EDA) on Wesleyan Media Project (WMP) tracking data.
 * There are largerly two parts to this section (each section has its own data cleaning in the r code):
 1) Using the tracking data to create plots for each level of races by each year.
 Refer to "plots" for further detail.
-2) Creating a descriptive statistics chart
+2) Creating a descriptive statistics chart for each level of races and outputting a summary table for the entire data.

 * Number 1 needed hundreds of graphs and therefore hard to interpret.
 The process is left incomplete as it had no value.